Vateron-Media/Xtream_install/README.md

-# Xtreamui OpenSource
+# XtreamUI OpenSource
 [![Main version](https://img.shields.io/github/v/release/Vateron-Media/Xtream_main?label=Release%20Main&color=green)](https://github.com/Vateron-Media/Xtream_main/)
 [![Sub version](https://img.shields.io/github/v/release/Vateron-Media/Xtream_sub?label=Release%20Sub&color=green)](https://github.com/Vateron-Media/Xtream_sub/)
 ![GitHub](https://img.shields.io/github/license/Vateron-Media/Xtream_install)

-Decoded Xtream panel.
-Based on the release from NeySlim 22F.
+All the code used in the Vateron-Media repository projects was found in the public domain on the Internet.

 ## Warning
 **The panel is currently in alpha test and therefore the panel may not work in some updates.**